 Karanveer joined Watsi on June 27th, 2015.
-Two years ago, Karanveer became the 3136th member to automatically support a new Watsi patient every month.
-Since then, 2,671 more people have become monthly donors!
-Karanveer's most recent donation supported Dymitry, a sixth grader from Haiti, to fund cardiac surgery prep and transport.
+Four years ago, Karanveer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Karanveer's most recent donation supported Randy, a 49-year-old dedicated father from Philippines, to fund shoulder surgery.